marcopeocchi/yt-dlp-web-ui/README.md

 For more information open an issue on GitHub and I will provide more info ASAP.

+## Nix
+This repo adds support for Nix(OS) in various ways through a `flake-parts` flake.
+For more info, please refer to the [official documentation](https://nixos.org/learn/).

 ## What yt-dlp-webui is not
 `yt-dlp-webui` isn't your ordinary website where to download stuff from the internet, so don't try asking for links of where this is hosted.
 It's a self hosted platform for a Linux NAS.